SoftFluent/CodeFluent-Entities-Documentation/modeling/import.md

 # Import

-The modeler integrated to Visual Studio provides a wizard to import your existing database.
+The modeler integrated to Visual Studio provides a wizard to import your existing database (Microsoft SQL Server or Microsoft SQL Server CE) or schema (Entity Framework).

+The supported technologies

 This wizard can be accessed from several ways depending your usage.

 ## Toolbar menu